Two men looking at a phone

 This project explores how young men (aged 18-25 years) in the United Kingdom use social media to form and develop their masculinised identifications, social connections and networks, particularly those that centre around ‘laddish’ identities, to better understand young people’s experiences of these practices and support them in critically navigating digitized spaces.

-A key focus of this project is to consider how ‘lad’ and ‘laddish’ behaviours fit into wider processes of developing young masculine identities on social media spaces.
-Key questions this project wishes to address are: what does it mean to be a ‘lad’ on social media?
+A key focus of this project was to consider how ‘lad’ and ‘laddish’ behaviours fit into wider processes of developing young masculine identities on social media spaces.
+Key questions this project addressed are: what does it mean to be a ‘lad’ on social media?
 What sort of content is posted, shared and liked within these spaces?
 What role do these digitized spaces play in forming friendships and social connections, both on and offline?
 To what extent do ‘laddish’ practices on social media influence young people’s behaviour in online and offline spaces?

 This project aims to make a positive societal impact by using its key research findings to develop training resources for community-based organisations in the UK who support young people in critically exploring, understanding and navigating masculinized practices in online spaces and beyond.